hidr0/HexBin/README.md

 ## Notes when using
   * It always tries to remove the folder you give it, so **don't worry about texts like:**
     * `rm: KWpmDLMzgWxWeINz: No such file or directory`
-  * The PDFKit prints some stuff in the console aswell:
+  * The PDFKit prints some stuff in the console as well:
     * `Loading pages (1/5)`
     * `Resolving links (2/5)`
     * `Counting pages (3/5)`